Public-Health-Scotland/R-Resources/using SMRA with R.md

 # RStudio server: Logging in and basic navigation.
 ## Logging in

 The RStudio server is located at: http://nssRStudio.csa.scot.nhs.uk/.
-Login using your username and the password you normally use to access the stats area through the file system and through SPSS.
+Log in using your username and the password you normally use to access the stats area through the file system and SPSS.

 If you are unfamiliar with RStudio, a basic introduction to finding your way around RStudio can be found here.
-Many articles on use of RStudio are available on the RStudio support website.
+Many articles on the use of RStudio are available on the RStudio support website.

 ## Accessing Files on the Stats Server

-The default directory on the RStudio server that is displayed in the bottom right pane is the 'Home' directory', which is only accessible to the logged in user.
+The default directory on the RStudio server that is displayed in the bottom right pane is the 'Home directory', which is only accessible to the logged-in user.
 You will normally want to use and save files from the rest of the network.
-To navigate to these other areas using the file browser in RStudio Server, click on the icon with the 3 dots to the right hand side of the files pane.
+To navigate to these other areas using the file browser in RStudio Server, click on the icon with the 3 dots to the right-hand side of the files pane.

 In the box that appears type in the appropriate directory name (e.g. the 'PHI_conf' area or the older 'conf' area containing subdirectories belonging to different teams.
 Files in cl-out can be found at /conf/linkage/output).
 The Files tab will then show the directory you have linked through and you can click through to access files in subdirectories.